serious-44/ssp/README.md

 --- Nerve-racking bugs

 On Windows the the videos are too bad.
-There are jumps and flashes.
-The HD videos have black areas.
-And sometimes the video don't start.
+- There are jumps and flashes.
+- The HD videos have black areas.
+- The clip-editor doesn't show the correct frame.
+- Previev images extrected from the videos are messed up.
+- Sometimes the video don't start.
 You have to resize the window.

 I'm told, this task needs a different video-library.
 But this is not on my top priority list, I am using Linux.
-Sorry.
+Are there Windows programmers, who want to play serious strip poker?

 Version 0.0.0  Use at your own risk.

 ---- Installing the program

-There is a Windwos binary.
-Up to now, there is no installer.
-Just download the zip.
-Unpack it and start ssp.exe from your file explorer.
+Up to now, the is no distribution.
+You have to compile it yourself.

-To run this program on Linux, you have to compile it yourself.
-Trolltech claims, you can also compile it in a Mac.
+Compiling has been testet on Ubuntu Linux and Windows7.
+Trolltech claims, you can also compile it on a Mac.

 ---- Getting the videos